Paris Orly Airport: Father insists son "not a terrorist"

 • 6:55 a.m.: Shoots police officer after being stopped for speeding and driving with headlights turned off near Stains, in northern suburbs of Paris.

-• Time not given: Goes to a bar in Vitry-sur-Seine where he had been until 3 a.m. and fires four shots with gun stolen from police officer.
+• Time not given: Goes to a bar in Vitry-sur-Seine where he had been until 3 a.m. and fires four shots with gun stolen from the police officer.
 No one is wounded.

-• Short time later: Drives from bar (where he leaves cell phone), carjacks a new vehicle
+• Short time later: Drives from bar (where he leaves cell phone), carjacks a new vehicle.

-8:06 a.m. -- Arrives at Orly airport
+8:06 a.m. -- Arrives at Orly airport.

 About 16 minutes later, Belgacem assaulted the soldier.